www.RiverBollin.info

 (Link to a brilliant explanation of this process).

-There are two types of circular tank visible; one full of water, and one full of gravel.
+There are two types of circular tank visible on the Prestbury site; one full of water, and one full of gravel.

 Clarifiers allow time for solids to separate from clearer water:-